 Hampton History Museum curator Allen Hoilman said,

 The Angolans that were brought here came from a vibrant, sophisticated civilization.
 If they survived that terrible voyage, they would have been brought to this culture that is barely surviving and hanging on.

-Historians still debate whether these first Africans were slaves or indentured servants, but as Howard Zinn points out in A People’s History of the United States, “it would have been strange if those twenty blacks, forcibly transported … and sold as objects to settlers anxious for a steadfast source of labor, were considered as anything but slaves.”
+Historians still debate whether these first Africans were slaves or indentured servants, but as Howard Zinn points out in A People’s History of the United States, “it would have been strange if those twenty Black people, forcibly transported . . . and sold as objects to settlers anxious for a steadfast source of labor, were considered as anything but slaves.”
 The next few decades, however, would see the continual codification of laws governing enslavement.

-The cruelties of slavery mounted and included the use of slave labor to help the U.S. Army build the massive Fort Monroe between 1819 and 1834 as a strategic bastion, at the mouth of the Chesapeake Bay, to protect America’s liberty against foreign invaders.
-In another twist of history, Fort Monroe became known as “Freedom’s Fortress” during the Civil War because Union Major General Benjamin F. Butler welcomed thousands of runaway slaves, declared them “contraband of war” and refused to return them to the Confederate plantations.
+The cruelties of slavery mounted and included the use of labor by enslaved people to help the U.S. Army build the massive Fort Monroe between 1819 and 1834 as a strategic bastion, at the mouth of the Chesapeake Bay, to protect America’s liberty against foreign invaders.
+In another twist of history, Fort Monroe became known as “Freedom’s Fortress” during the Civil War because Union Major General Benjamin F. Butler welcomed thousands of freedom seekers, declared them “contraband of war” and refused to return them to the Confederate plantations.
 Fort Monroe became part of the National Park Service in 2011.

 “This Day in History” story and photo submitted by Michael Knepler.